rapid7/insightappsec-azure-devops-extension/README.md

-# Rapid7 InsightAppSec Extension
+# Rapid7 Application Security (InsightAppSec) Extension

-The Rapid7 InsightAppSec Extension for Azure DevOps is a TypeScript-based project that leverages the Rapid7 InsightAppSec RESTful API to automate the scanning and gating of Dynamic Application Security Testing (DAST) as part of an Azure DevOps build or release pipeline.
+The Rapid7 Application Security (InsightAppSec) Extension for Azure DevOps is a TypeScript-based project that leverages the Rapid7
+Application Security RESTful API to automate the scanning and gating of Dynamic Application Security Testing (DAST) as part of an Azure DevOps build or release pipeline.
 The project utilizes the [tfx-cli](https://www.npmjs.com/package/tfx-cli) node-based utility for interacting with Azure DevOps and follows the standard development framework as [documented](https://docs.microsoft.com/en-us/azure/devops/extend/get-started/node?view=azure-devops).

-More information about InsightAppSec can be found here: https://www.rapid7.com/products/insightappsec/
+More information about Application Security can be found here: https://www.rapid7.com/products/insightappsec/

 If you would like to start using the InsigtAppSec Extension for Azure DevOps today, it can be found on the Visual Studio
 Marketplace: https://marketplace.visualstudio.com/items?itemName=rapid7.rapid7-insightappsec-extension